Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Overview

-With low-cost hand-held scanning devices made widely available in recent years, simultaneous localization and mapping (SLAM) and structure-from-motion (SfM) systems have been extensively studied during the past decades.
+With low-cost hand-held scanning devices made widely available recently, simultaneous localization and mapping (SLAM) and structure-from-motion (SfM) systems have been extensively studied in the past decades.
 Camera pose estimation, lying at the core of most feature-based multi-view geometry systems, aims to jointly refine the coordinates of 3D landmarks and camera parameters along the camera trajectory.

-As a robot scans surrounding scenes, the photometric information is transitioned into geometric correspondences which then serve as the constraints in solving a non-linear least squares system.
+This paper proposes a novel hybrid formulation to address the real-time camera pose estimation problem in SLAM.
+To the best of our knowledge, our approach is the first hybrid SLAM framework combining {\it bundle adjustment} (BA) and {\it motion averaging} to estimate and update the camera poses on-the-fly.
+As shown in the experiments, our approach clearly outperforms state-of-the-art conventional BA-based systems in both efficiency and accuracy.
+Experimental results on large-scale outdoor scene dataset further demonstrates the robustness of our proposed framework.